-Apple’s iPad Air 2019 acts as the new best way for creators to get an expansive 10.5-inch tablet screen and the support of both the first-gen Apple Pencil and 2-in-1 keyboard cover – without completely blowing their budget.
+Apple’s iPad Air 2019 is a good way for creators to get an expansive 10.5-inch tablet screen and the support of both the first-gen Apple Pencil and 2-in-1 keyboard cover – without completely blowing their budget.

 iPad Air (2019): Price

-The Air does cost a premium over the value-priced iPad 9.7, which is often on sale for dirt cheap and also has Apple Pencil Gen 1 support.
+The Air does cost a premium over the value-priced iPad 9.7, which is often on sale for dirt cheap and also has first-generation Apple Pencil support.
 But anyone using these iPads for serious illustration or photo editing via the Apple Pencil will appreciate the superior iPad Air 2019 screen.

 iPad Air (2019): Display

-The main draw for creators is the iPad Air 2019’s 10.5-inch screen, not just because it’s slightly bigger than the iPad 9.7 care of less needless bezel, but also because Apple built it to have a fully-laminated display.
+The main draw for creators is the iPad Air 2019’s 10.5-inch screen, not just because it’s slightly bigger than the iPad 9.7 thanks to a reduced screen bezel, but also because Apple built it to have a fully-laminated display.

-The only missing display element is ProMotion, which is Apple’s resourceful adaptive screen refresh rate technology.
-It further reduces Apple Pencil latency and makes video more fluid at 120Hz, but only when needed as to not strain the battery life and resource.
-But that’s the one Pro-level display perk you’ll have to live without on the iPad Air.
+The only missing display element is ProMotion, which is Apple’s adaptive refresh rate technology.
+It further reduces Apple Pencil latency and makes video more fluid at 120Hz, but only when needed as to not strain the battery life.

 iPad Air (2019): Apple Pencil

 Our biggest pain points with the Apple Pencil occurred when we weren’t using it.
 Where do you put it when you’re carrying around the iPad Air?
-It doesn’t magnetically stick to the frame like the second-gen Pencil does on the iPad Pro.
+It doesn’t magnetically stick to the frame like the second-gen Pencil does on the iPad Pro, instead having to charge by poking awkwardly out of the Lightning port like a fragile antenna.
 Did you leave it on a table?
 Plot twist: it’s on the floor thanks to its barrel-shaped design that lends itself to constantly rolling.

 We’re also missing the helpful gestures that come with the second-gen Pencil.
 Double tapping the flat side of the newer Pencil can change brushes in certain apps, for example, and double tapping the display with the Pencil acts as a shortcut that brings the screen to life.

-None of these extras are a part of the iPad Air 2019, and the Apple Pencil Gen 2 remains the one reason to think about splurging for the newest iPad Pro models.
+None of these extras are a part of the iPad Air 2019, and the second-generation Apple Pencil remains the a big reason to think about splurging for the newest iPad Pro models.

 iPad Air (2019): Power and performance

-And in 2019, we have more heavy-duty apps compared to when the first- and second-gen Air tablets launched.
-Photo and illustration apps like Affinity Designer, Adobe Lightroom and and Linea require serious horsepower for their multi-layer canvases, and the foreshadowing on apps like Adobe Photoshop for iPad and Adobe Project Gemini tell us they’ll be equally taxing if not more so.
+Today, we have more heavy-duty apps compared to when the first- and second-gen Air tablets launched.
+Photo and illustration apps like Affinity Designer, Adobe Lightroom and and Linea require serious horsepower for their multi-layer canvases.
+Now that Adobe Photoshop is available on iPads the bar has raised further.

-Apple’s A12 chipset inside this iPad Air is fast, even if it lacks the laptop-threatening X-factor of the A12X used by the newest iPad Pros.
-The Air’s Geekbench multi-score is 11,575, and, yes, it’s shy of the Pro’s benchmark score of 18,104, but it’s nearly double the score of the iPad 9.7 at 5,786.
+That's not to say that Apple’s A12 chipset inside this iPad Air is slow.
+It lacks the laptop-threatening X-factor of the A12X used by the 2018 iPad Pro, and can't hold a candle to the desktop-class M1 in the latest iPad Pro models.
+But the 2019 Air’s Geekbench multi-score is 11,575, and, yes, it’s shy of the Pro’s benchmark score of 18,104, but it’s nearly double the score of the iPad 9.7 at 5,786.
 There’s more than enough power here to run current and future heavy-duty apps.

 iPad Air (2019): Key features

-Versibility at a fair price is the iPad Air 2019's best hidden talent.
-Its compatibility with Apple’s official Smart Keyboard Cover makes it the cheapest way to get that 2-in-1 form factor without having to struggle with a Bluetooth keyboard.
-The iPad Air contains the smart connector pins previously limited to the Pro tablets, and for that instant pairing action, we’re thankful.
+Versatility at a fair price is the iPad Air 2019's best hidden talent.
+Its compatibility with Apple’s official Smart Keyboard Cover makes it the cheapest way to get that 2-in-1 form factor without having to struggle with a Bluetooth keyboard (although it won't work with Apple's trackpad-enabled Magic Keyboard case).
+The iPad Air contains the Smart Connector pins previously limited to the Pro tablets, and for that instant pairing action, we’re thankful.

 The one multimedia feature you’re not going to find on the iPad Air that was found in the older (and now retired) iPad Pro 10.5 is the four speakers.
-This version is limited to two, which is an unfortunate, but not deal breaking downgrade.
+This version is limited to two, which is an unfortunate, but not a deal-breaking downgrade.

 iPad Air (2019): Should you buy it?